BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/working with e-post/sending.md

 First select the document you want to send.

-The function for sending letters by post can be found under **Print/Send** in the menu bar.
-Open it and select **Send as letter** to open the dialog for sending letters.
+Now there are two ways to send the document as a letter.
+Either by using the standard function **Send...**, whereby the document is sent depending on the specified **document sending profile** or by using the function **Send as Letter**.

+Both functions can be accessed via the menu bar under **Print/Send**.

 ![](images/apps/E-POST/en-us/app_send_letter.png)